-- Communication- Sometimes as simple as a cell phone, sometimes a SPOT Device, occasionally (mainly in Canada) a 2-meter, 2-way radio, and more and more my new Iridium sat phone or Iridium GO Smartphone modem.
+- And then, in terms of talking to the outside world, sometimes as simple as a cell phone, occasionally (mainly in Canada) a 2-meter, 2-way radio, and most often my Iridium GO Smartphone modem.
 Adventure is awesome, thriftiness is noble, but failure to consider communication with the outside world is ridiculous.

 - Navigation- 80% of the time the phone, preloaded with maps and apps, is enough.
-Carry a "back-up" paper map.
-In big, new-to-me, complicated terrain where visibility is likely to shut down, I'll bring the full kit: Dedicated GPS (Suunto Ambit 2), large-scale waterproofed paper map, compass, altimeter, clinometer.
+Carry a "back-up" paper map and analog compass.
+In big, new-to-me, complicated terrain where visibility is likely to shut down, I'll bring the full kit: Dedicated GPS (Suunto Ambit 2), large-scale waterproofed paper map (MyTopo.com is brilliant), compass, altimeter, clinometer.

 - Emergency Shelter- Very occasionally it is as simple as the mylar (space blanket style) bivy bag that lives in my omnipresent First Aid/Emergency kit.
 Usually though, I bring the 8.5'x8.5' 9 oz Hyperlight Mountain Gear Cuben Tarp.

 - Emergency Evacuation- Sometimes it's as simple as the bivy or tarp.
 Drag someone on that.
 In many cases, I'll carry the Brooks Range Eskimo Sled.
+I also have a little bag of bolts and drill bits that can be used to bolt skis, shovel, and ski poles together into a sort of sled.
 If you are not already packing a rope, carry a chunk of cord for dragging a packaged casualty.